PEMapModder/PocketMine-Plugins/CONTRIBUTING.md

 ###Pull Requests
 - Do not spam pull requests.
 You will be blocked from this repository if you do so.
+- Please put only one feature per pull request.

 ###Syntax
+- Indents must be 4 spaces.